CSC207-UofT/course-project-group-002-tut5101/phase1/DESIGN_DOCUMENT.md

 # Description of major design decisions
 - A major design decision was on deciding how the Main class connects with all the UIs.
-We eventually decided to create an interface for all UI to implement so that they each have their own main action method, and let the main call the corresponding UI depending on the type of the user.
+We eventually decided to create an interface for all ui to implement so that they each have their own main action method, and let the main call the corresponding ui depending on the type of the user.
 In addition, we gave a String id parameter to this interface method so that some UIs can process requests by the users without violating clean architecture.
 - Another major design decision was on the Serving staff and delivery staff sector.
 We eventually decided to create an interface for the user case of serving staff and delivery staff, as they have similar tasks, and only use one controller